Shandilya21/Few-Shot/README.md

 pip install -r requirements.txt

 ```
-Download Data from the Link above, and put in the data folder.
-Extract the zip files contains Images (44441) for small version, and csv file for product items descriptions or other details. refer to **Data Descriptions" section for an overview.
+Download Data from the Link, and put inside data folder.
+Extract the zip files contains Images, and csv file for fashion product items descriptions or other details. refer to **Data Descriptions" section for an overview.

 Edit DATA_PATH in config.py and replace with the location where you stored the fashionNet dataset.